junxit/us-congress-bills-115/metadata.md

 - 2017-09-05 — Reported by the Committee on Financial Services.
 H. Rept.
 115-293.
 - 2017-09-05 — Reported by the Committee on Financial Services.
 H. Rept.
 115-293.
 - 2017-09-06 — Received in the Senate, read twice.
+- 2017-09-19 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S5867)
+- 2017-09-19 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S5867)
+- 2017-09-20 — Message on Senate action sent to the House.
+- 2017-09-26 — Presented to President.
+- 2017-09-26 — Presented to President.
+- 2017-09-27 — Signed by President.
+- 2017-09-27 — Signed by President.